Van-Goghbot/the-coderoom/docs/bezier.rst

    :lineno-start: 3

 Each ``Node`` object is then appended to a list stored in the ``Bezier`` attribute ``p``.
-The reason this attribute is called p and not something more explanatory such as point list, is to allow the later functions to read more like the bezier equation outlined above.
-For example referencing point :math:`P_2` can be done using ``Bezier.p[2]`` which reads very similarly making the code more legible.
+The reason this attribute is called p and not something more explanatory such as point list is to allow the later functions to read more like the Bezier equation outlined above.
+For example, referencing point :math:`P_2` can be done using ``Bezier.p[2]``, which reads very similarly making the code more legible.

 .. literalinclude:: dominoes_code/bezier_conversion.py
    :language: python